Click here for WLALA Committees

 The Career Development & Life Balance Committee presents programs to support women lawyers’ efforts to advance their careers, identify and tackle new professional challenges, and build their networks.
 The committee also offers programming aimed at assisting women lawyers in balancing a satisfying and successful legal career with a fulfilling life outside of work.
-The committee’s programs address a wide variety of topics related to these areas of emphasis as well as the annual pre-Halloween Pumpkins in the Park for attorneys and their families.
+The committee’s programs address a wide variety of topics related to these areas of emphasis as well as social events for our WLALA members and their families.

-Co-Chairs: Christine Page (cpage@pagedrs,com), and Susan Yu (email@example.com)
+Co-Chairs: Kelsey Chandrasoma (email@example.com), Venessa Martinez (firstname.lastname@example.org), and Susan Yu (email@example.com)

 The Mentoring Committee encourages and facilitates the establishment and maintenance of mentor relationships between less experienced and more experienced lawyers.
 The Mentoring Committee organizes a monthly mentoring reception.
 The Mentoring Committee also matches lawyers with similar interests on an ongoing basis, and monitors the mentoring relationships to encourage their continuation.
 In so doing, the Mentoring Committee looks to similarities in background, practice area and other interests and concerns to find the mentor who can best assist a young lawyer in furthering her career.

 Co-Chairs: Shaun Dabby Jacobs (firstname.lastname@example.org)